xplosionmind/old.tommi.space/_notes/public/Apps.md

 - [Clean Me](https://kevin-de-koninck.github.io/Clean-Me "Clean Me official website"), an Open Source, better, neat and perfectly working alternative to CCleaner written in Swift.
 - [Clipy](https://clipy-app.com "Clipy"), clipboard hystory logger
 - ~~[CopyQ](https://hluk.github.io/CopyQ/), a clipboard history recorder, which keeps a record of all copied text and items.
 It saved my life several times~~.
 I like Clipy much more
+- [Cosmicast](https://www.poeticbytes.com/cosmicast "Cosmicast"), a minimal and beautiful podcast player which syncs with iOS through iCloud.
+It is proprietary software and it costs 3,50€
 - [[Cubbit]] desktop synchronization client
 - [Curiosity](https://github.com/Dimillian/RedditOS "RedditOS repository on GitHub"), a MacOS Reddit client
 - ~~[Darktable](https://www.darktable.org/ "Darktable official website"), widely used (still, not the first option for pros) photo editing software.
 I wish I’d love it but, damn, it’s so friggin complicated~~.
 Using Lightroom.
 I'm sorry, but it simpler, faster, nicer.